Kiffhost/exalted-scripture-understanding/Traits/Anima/Lunar Castes/Casteless.md

 ---
 The full moon, the new moon, and every phase in between are all the same moon, each a different aspect of Luna’s glory lighting the night sky.
 It’s with this protean potential, inchoate and manifold, that Luna blesses [[Casteless]] Lunars.
 Theirs is the freedom to discover who they truly are, and to decide who they’ll be.

 Every Lunar is [[Casteless]] when she Exalts.
-Some are found swiftly by the [[Lore/Factions/Silver Pact|Silver Pact]] and receive the moonsilver tattoos that let them define their caste.
+Some are found swiftly by the [[Silver Pact|Silver Pact]] and receive the moonsilver tattoos that let them define their caste.
 For them, Castelessness is a brief and transitory period, though still a meaningful one.

 Others remain [[Casteless]] much longer, even until the end of their lives, embracing it as their true nature.
-Some go undiscovered by the [[Lore/Factions/Silver Pact|Silver Pact]] or refuse its envoys’ entreaties.
+Some go undiscovered by the [[Silver Pact|Silver Pact]] or refuse its envoys’ entreaties.
 Others forgo the chance to take on the moonsilver tattoos, wishing to reflect fully on their innermost nature before making a decision that will be forever written on their souls.
 Some simply refuse the choice, dissatisfied with the threefold roles of warrior, trickster, or witch.

 The prowess of [[Casteless]] Lunars isn’t defined by any archetype; all can attain excellence in whatever endeavors they devote themselves to.
 Lacking the focus of a Caste, they cultivate wider breadths of talent with greater ease.